 The interest rates per annum applicable to loans under the Second Lien Term Loan are, at the option of Surgery Center Holdings, Inc., equal to either an alternate base rate or an adjusted LIBOR rate, in each case plus an applicable margin percentage.
-The interest base rate on an ABR loan on the second lien facility is equal to the greatest of (a) the Prime Rate in effect on such day, (b) the Federal Funds Effective Rate in effect on such day plus 0.50% and (c) the Adjusted LIBO Rate for a Eurodollar Borrowing with a one-month interest period plus 1.0%; provided that the base rate shall not be less than 2.00% per annum.
+The interest base rate for a loan under the Second Lien Term Loan that is an ABR loan is equal to the greatest of (a) the Prime Rate in effect on such day, (b) the Federal Funds Effective Rate in effect on such day plus 0.50% and (c) the Adjusted LIBO Rate for a Eurodollar Borrowing with a one-month interest period plus 1.0%; provided that the base rate shall not be less than 2.0% per annum.
 In addition to the base rate, we are required to pay a 6.5% margin for ABR loans.
-The interest base rate on an ED loan is equal to (x) the LIBO Rate for such Eurodollar Borrowing in effect for such interest period divided by (y) One minus the Statutory Reserves (if any) for such Eurodollar Borrowing for such interest period; provided that the base rate shall not be less than 1.0% per annum.
+The interest base rate for a loan under the Second Lien Term Loan that is a LIBOR loan is equal to (x) the LIBO Rate for such Eurodollar Borrowing in effect for such interest period divided by (y) one minus the Statutory Reserves (if any) for such Eurodollar Borrowing for such interest period; provided that the base rate shall not be less than 1.0% per annum.
 In addition to the base rate, we are required to pay a 7.5% margin for LIBOR loans.
 Surgery Center Holdings, Inc. must also pay customary agency fees.